Iamprashanth-1/New_Project/project_cloud/README.md

 ![Flow](https://github.com/Iamprashanth-1/New_Project/blob/main/project_cloud/method1.PNG)
 ```
-If we want to use this approach we need to load older data manually since loading older data takes more than 15 min
+To use this approach we need to load older data manually because loading older data takes more than 15 min

-Upon Evey day the lambda gets triggered by Cloudwatch event ( insertion time at max 3 minutes)
+Set a trigger such that lambda gets triggered by Cloudwatch event every day  insertion time at max 3 minutes

-we can add retry in template so that any exception occurs it gets retried

-This approach has drawback if we want to start with initial load
+The drawback of this approach is that we can add initial data automatically because
 - Lambda gets timeout for 15 minutes

 ```
 ## Method 2 (affi)
+Code is Available in Src Folder

 We can containerize the Script and Push it to ECR

-Code is Available in Source Folder

-Connect to ECR using below push Commands
+Connect to ECR using below push Command
 ```
  aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin {account_id}.dkr.ecr.us-east-1.amazonaws.com
 ```
-Build the Docker Image using below Command
+Build Docker Image using below Command
 ```
 docker build -t project_name .
 ```